ArjunaCluster/ArjunaUsers/about/software.md

 Arjuna uses `modules` to provide access to some common software packages and tools.
 For a complete list of the currently available software run: `module avail`

-A particular module can then be loaded via: `module load module_name`.
+To load a module named `module_name` run: `module load module_name`

-For more information see the [Lmod's documentation](https://lmod.readthedocs.io).
+For more information, see [Lmod's documentation](https://lmod.readthedocs.io).

 ## Requesting Additional Software

-In general, we recommend users install additional software to their home directory and independently manage / maintain it.
-The `/home` directory is stored on the [RAID storage] and thus is immediately available on all Compute Nodes.
+In general, we recommend users install additional software to their home directory and independently manage/maintain it.
+As files placed in a user's home directory are immediately available on the compute nodes via the [RAID storage].

 [RAID storage]: {% link about/hardware.md %}#raid-storage